Saving Doomed Planets: Mass Loss and Angular Momentum Return Boost Hot Jupiter Survival Rates: Numerical Model

 To account for a scenario in which planets undergo some interaction with stripped material, akin to the later-passage mass loss fractions of \cite{Guillochon+11}, we also consider a ``high loss'' case, in which $A = 5 \times 10^8$ and $B = 11.5$.
 This is a higher fraction of mass loss than explored in \cite{Yu+24}.

-Mass-losing interactions during each periapse passage make secular orbit averaging difficult.
-Therefore, when a planet falls below $q/r_t = 2.8$, the code resolves orbit-by-orbit mass loss during close passages by taking an integration time step equal to the orbital period of the planet.
+Mass-losing interactions during each individual periapse passage make secular orbit averaging difficult.
+Many orbits and episodes of mass loss may occur within a large secular time step.
+Therefore, when a planet falls below $q/r_t = 2.8$ and mass loss becomes possible, we set the integration time step equal to the orbital period of the planet.
+Taking a smaller time step enhances the resolution of the simulation to individual orbits.
+This approach allows for the calculation of the planetary and orbital parameters following mass loss on an orbit-by-orbit basis as mass is lost during each periapse passage.
 Following each episode of mass loss, we treat the specific angular momentum $h$ as conserved to recalculate the orbit of the planet, assuming that the mass is lost at periapse \citep[see e.g.,][for similar treatment of mass loss in hierarchical triple systems]{Lu+19}.
 Differing from the treatment of \cite{Yu+24} that fixes the radius during mass loss, we adjust the radius of the planet assuming that the central entropy is constant during a rapid mass loss event, a procedure described in more detail in Section~\ref{sec:MESA}.
 This approach allows for modeling of the interplay between mass loss and planetary and orbital response at the resolution of individual orbits.
 We are able to determine whether mass loss makes certain planets more or less susceptible to additional mass loss on subsequent orbits.